pusher/filtrand/README.md

     node server.js

-Configure Web Hooks on Pusher
+Configure Web Hooks on Pusher to point to <http://your-machine/webhooks>.
+You might find a service like [localtunnel](http://progrium.com/localtunnel/) useful.

 Visit <http://localhost:5000/>